ansible-collections/community.mongodb/roles/mongodb_install/README.md

 Role Variables
 --------------

 specific_mongodb_version - Install a specific version of mongodb i.e. 4.4.1.
-Default is undefined.
 The specified version must be available in the system repositories.
+By default this variable is undefined.

 Dependencies
 ------------